tamer017/Multi-Angular-Photogrammetry/docs/alignment.md

 # Alignment

 ## Overview
 Alignment is the process of matching corresponding points across multiple images to generate a sparse point cloud.
-It is a critical step in photogrammetric processing as it defines the foundation for further stages like dense cloud generation, mesh building, and texture mapping.
+This critical step establishes the geometry and relative positions of cameras and prepares the data for further photogrammetric processing.

 ---